MAKE YOUR ORGANISATION’S

 Emissions from the banks

-Since the Paris climate agreement, the top 5 UK banks, Barclays, HSBC, Santander, NatWest and Lloyds have invested $556 billion in the fossil fuel industry.
-That includes $55 billion to the in 2023 alone.
+From 2016-2023, the top 5 UK banks, Barclays, HSBC, Santander, NatWest and Lloyds have pumped $556 billion into the fossil fuel industry.

 Weak Policies